 Procedure: A tooth must usually be reduced in size to accommodate a crown.
 A cast is made of the existing tooth and an impression is made.
 The impression is sent to a special lab, which manufactures a custom-designed crown.
 In some cases, a temporary crown is applied until the permanent crown is ready.
 Permanent crowns are cemented in place.

-Dental Bridges, in Denver, CO, can also be used to create a lifelike replacement for a missing tooth.
+Dental Bridges can be used to create a lifelike replacement for a missing tooth.
 This is done with bridgework, which spans the space of the missing tooth and requires at least three crowns.
 Two of those crowns will be placed over healthy teeth on either side of the missing tooth; these healthy teeth are referred to as abutment teeth.
 The two crowned abutment teeth become supports for a third crown placed in between them; that third crown is referred to as a pontic.
 If more than one tooth is missing, more crowns will be needed to bridge the gap in between the abutment teeth.
 The number of abutment teeth necessary to replace missing teeth is influenced by the number of missing teeth, the size and length of the abutment tooth roots, the amount of bone support each abutment tooth has, as well as where in the mouth the missing tooth is located.
 For example, if you have three missing teeth, four abutment teeth may be necessary, thereby creating a seven-tooth bridge.
 Engineering and designing of the bridge requires an understanding of how to replace teeth, as well as the biology of the supporting gum and bone tissue.

 Crowns and bridgework require the same conscientious care as your natural teeth.
 Be sure to brush and floss between all of your teeth — restored and natural — every day to reduce the buildup of dental plaque.
 When you have crowns, it is even more important to maintain your regular schedule of cleanings at the dental office.
 Avoid using your teeth as tools (to open packages, for example).
 If you have a grinding habit, wearing a nightguard would be a good idea to protect your teeth and your investment.